 It is very costly for insurance companies to cover the costs of these repairs. if the owners are not covered by an insurance policy, the cost to repair could be devastating for the owner.

 The car dealers who make the repairs are earning profits from the repairs.
-Our original bill was supposed to by around $11,000.00.
-However I checked it with the service manager and found a $4,000.00 error.
+Our original bill was supposed to be around $11,000.00.
+However, I checked it with the service manager and found a $4,000.00 error.
 I must say, it was corrected immediately and the insurance company was also notified.

-Link to List of Cars that Taste Good to Rodents
+List of Cars That Taste Good to Rodents

 - Incredible Edible Car